EpicOrange/riichi_advanced/README.md

     │   ├── riichi_advanced (all application logic)
-    │   │   ├── game (everything related to the game screen) │   │   ├── lobby (everything related to the lobby screen) │   │   ├── messages (everything related to the messages panel) │   │   ├── room (everything related to the room screen) │   │   ├── application.ex (main thing!
+    │   │   ├── game (everything related to the game screen) │   │   ├── lobby (everything related to the lobby screen) │   │   ├── log (everything related to the log viewing screen) │   │   ├── messages (everything related to the messages panel) │   │   ├── room (everything related to the room screen) │   │   ├── application.ex (main thing!
 OTP root application/supervisor)